davidwoodsandersen/dart/docs/api.md

 <a name="Dart.create"></a>

 ### Dart.create()
-Generates a new instance of the Player class.
+Generates a new instance of the Player class and exposes a limited interface.

 **Kind**: static method of <code>[Dart](#Dart)</code>
 <a name="defaultStyles"></a>